runletapp/website/docs/cli/signin.md

 sidebar_label: '@signin'
 ---

-To sign in to your account run the following command that will create a unique link to sign in to your account.
+To sign in to your account, run the following command that creates a unique link to sign in to your account.

 ```shell
 runlet @signin